 Employees in Kentucky are entitled to the minimum wage of $7.25 an hour.
 Under federal and Kentucky law, employees who work more than 40 hours a week are eligible for overtime.
 Kentucky law requires employers to provide both meal and rest breaks.
 Employees are entitled to a reasonable off-duty meal period close to the middle of the shift, and the employee must be able to take it between the third and fifth hour of work.
-Employees are also entitled to a paid ten-minute rest period for each four-hour work period, and the rest period must be in addition to regularly scheduled meal period.
+Employees are also entitled to a paid ten-minute rest period for each four-hour work period, and the rest period must be in addition to a regularly scheduled meal period.
 It is illegal for employers to fire employees for filing wage complaints, testifying in wage hearings, or other participating in wage and hour proceedings.

 State and federal laws give employees the right to take time off work for certain civic obligations and personal responsibilities.
 Employers may not discipline or fire workers for exercising these rights.
 In Kentucky, these rights include: